+LOCKSWOOD SURGERY

 FREEDOM OF INFORMATION POLICY

 The following policy sets out a possible approach to the Freedom of Information (FOI) Act 2000 by a practice.

 Introduction

 The Freedom of Information (FOI) Act was passed in 2000 and replaced the Open Government Code of Practice that has been in place since 1994.
 The Act gives the public a general right of access to all types of recorded information held by public authorities.
 The Act came into full effect on the 1st January 2005.